mouh2020/bac/README.md

 A script to get student's informations from bac.onec.dz without passing captcha.

 **How to use:**
-- Clonse the repository.
+- Clone the repository.
 - Install libraries by entering :
 ```bash
   pip install -r requirements
 ```
-- Basic example :
+- Simple example :
 ```bash
 from bac.bac import Bac